APNIC-Labs/draft-kskroll-sentinel/README.md

    particular key for the root has been loaded into that resolver's trusted key store.
-In particular, this response mechanism can be used to determine whether a certain root zone KSK is ready to be used as a trusted key within the context of a key roll by this resolver.
+In particular, this response mechanism can be used to determine whether a certain root zone KSK is ready to be used as a trusted key, within the context of a planned root zone KSK key roll, by this resolver.

    There are two primary use cases for this mechanism: